kartonfarkas/api_docs/source/suite/emails/update_email_source.rst

 Update Email Source
 ===================

-Defines **Using API** as recipient source for an email in eMarketing Suite.
-Using this option, the contact source can later be set using this API call.
+After defining **Using API** as recipient source for an email in eMarketing Suite, the contact source can be set using this API call.

 Endpoint
 --------